ajaidanial/gardbin/readme.md

 Some random algorithm that gets a text file and uses PostgreSQL to store the data.

 ## Getting Started
+1. Clone and `cd` to file(project root).
-1. Make sure the input file is in the project root.
+2. Make sure the input file is in the project root.
-2. Add necessary configurations in `config.json`.
+3. Add necessary configurations in `config.json`.
-3. Use `./start.sh`
+4. Use `./start.sh`

 ## Setting Up CRON
 1. Run the command `*/5 * * * * ./start.sh` to set up for every 5 minutes.